Video Producer: Anmol Saini

 Video Editor: Mohd Ibrahim

 (This article was originally published on 12 October 2017.
-It is being reposted from The Quint’s archives to mark Ram Manohar Lohia’s death anniversary.)
+It is being republished from The Quint archives on the occasion of Ram Manohar Lohia's death anniversary on 12 October 2022.)

 Freedom fighter Ram Manohar Lohia was the first person to speak against the Congress.
 He was a Samajwadi thinker, politician, and writer.
 He was born on 23 March 1910 in at Akhbarpur in Uttar Pradesh and passed away on 12 October 1967.